 Four Reasons Why Remote Work is Here to Stay

 COVID-19 has forced many businesses with traditional offices to go remote with little warning.
-As a result of the pandemic, many companies struggled through the transition because they were unprepared for a major upset in the status quo but are finding that the virtual workstyle has far more benefits than drawbacks when hiring remote technical writing consultants.
+As a result of the pandemic, many companies struggled through the transition because they were unprepared for a major upset in the status quo.
+However, these businesses are finding that the virtual workstyle has far more benefits than drawbacks when hiring remote technical writing consultants.

 In fact, the president of Global Workplace Analytics, Kate Lister, says “What companies should be doing right now is practicing.
 Start sending people home, start teaching them the protocols.”